YagoLopez/binoovo/README.md

 # Binoovo Technical Exercise

-This app consumes the API: https://www.themoviedb.org/documentation/api
+- This app consumes the API: https://www.themoviedb.org/documentation/api
 using the GraphQL endpoint: https://tmdb-graphql.com

+- It was created using the [`create-next-app`](https://nextjs.org/blog/create-next-app) package

 ## Features